 admin

-; then select Add selected.
-Note that if you intend on deploying Dash apps, you’ll also need the licensed_user
+admin”.
+Note that if you intend on deploying apps, you’ll also need the “dash

 and enter the credentials that you saved in Keycloak.
 Dash Enterprise opens to the Portal.
 Go to the App Manager by selecting Apps > App Manager.